The climate in

 May through

-November, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater in Belize City.
+November, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater.

 Daylight

-The average length of the day in May in Belize City is 12h and 58min.
+In May, the average length of the day is 12h and 58min.

 Sunshine